raffitch/flowmeter/README.md

 grams or elapsed seconds.
 Auto‑stop ends a run if the selected sensor doesn't change for about a second.

+The status line indicates whether the WebSocket or ESP8266 connection drops.
+Starting and stopping a run also play short tones so you can hear when the valve opens or closes.

 Pressing **Reset** clears the current run.
 When the scale sensor is selected it sends a dedicated `t` command to tare the HX711 so the next readings are reported relative to zero.
 The Python bridge temporarily subtracts the current